We're an affiliate

 Serve it plain to your dog or use it as a food topping.
 Once opened, keep the remaining food in the refrigerator.

 2. Coconut Milk Yogurt

-This is a dairy-free yogurt treat that is best served to lactose intolerant dogs.
-You can use this recipe during the summer to cool your dog down and increase their nutritional uptake.
+This is a dairy-free yogurt treat that is best served to lactose-intolerant dogs.
+You can use this recipe during the summer to cool your dog down and increase their nutritional intake.

 - 1 cup peanut butter